 The third pig worked diligently, while his brothers rushed to finish their houses so they could play.
 The third pig built his house of brick.
 His efforts were rewarded when the wolf was unable to blow his house down and thus his life was spared.

 No, I never said any of those things.
-Nor do I ever remember even thinking them, because I, through my human gift of imagination, could easily translate the story to a message that hard work pays off.
+Nor do I ever remember even thinking them because I could easily translate the story to a message that hard work pays off through my human gift of imagination.
 “Got it, Dad.
 Thanks for putting the lesson into an enjoyable story, a story that demonstrates the virtue of hard work and dedication.”
 Enough said.

-There are many things in today’s world that are all too ‘real’ and ‘true.’
-We should allow ourselves to enjoy a heart-warming story, and maybe even learn a little about a virtue from that story, without grumbling about whether every word (or any of them) are ‘true.’
+Many things in today’s world are all too ‘real’ and ‘true.’
+We should allow ourselves to enjoy a heart-warming story, and maybe even learn a little about virtue from that story, without grumbling about whether every word (or any of them) are ‘true.’